Find Trade Skills Schools

 The states with the most job growth for Insurance Policy Processing Clerk are Utah, Arizona, and Iowa.
 Watch out if you plan on working in Maine, Vermont, or Oregon.
 These states have the worst job growth for this type of profession.

-The salary for Insurance Policy Processing Clerks ranges between about $27,540 and $60,500 a year.
+The typical yearly salary for Insurance Policy Processing Clerks is somewhere between $27,540 and $60,500.

 undefined